Quantum Polymorphisms and the Complexity of Quantum Constraint Satisfaction: Non-oracular polymorphisms

-The following is the non-oracular version of the entangled CSP. \begin{definition}[Non-oracular entangled CSP] Fix a $\sigma$-structure $\A$. $\qCSPno(\rel A)$ is the following computational problem: Given as input a $\sigma$-structure $\rel X$, determine whether there exists a non-oracular quantum homomorphism $\rel X\qnoto\rel A$. \end{definition}
+In this section, we consider the \textit{non-oracular} version of the results described in~\Cref{sec_quantum_algebraic_constructions} and~\Cref{sec_quantum_relational_constructions}.
+A \textit{non-oracular quantum homomorphism} between two $\sigma$-structures $\A$ and $\B$, denoted by $Q\colon\A\qnoto\B$, is a quantum function $Q\colon A\qto B$ satisfying the condition~\eqref{quantum_homo_1} but possibly not~\eqref{quantum_homo_2}; see~\Cref{subsec_prelimns_quantum_CSPs}.
+The following is the non-oracular version of the quantum CSP. \begin{definition}[Non-oracular quantum CSP] Fix a $\sigma$-structure $\A$. $\qnoCSP(\rel A)$ is the following computational problem: Given as input a $\sigma$-structure $\rel X$, determine whether there exists a non-oracular quantum homomorphism $\rel X\qnoto\rel A$. \end{definition}

+For CSPs parameterised by digraphs, non-oracular quantum homomorphisms capture perfect strategies for the variant of the 2-player CSP game where both cooperating players receive some variable ($x_A$ and $x_B$, respectively) from the verifier and reply with assignments to their variables with some values $a_A$ and $a_B$, respectively.
+The answers are deemed correct by the verifier if $a_A=a_B$ whenever $x_A=x_B$ (i.e., the game is synchronous), and $(a_A,a_B)$ is an edge in the template digraph whenever $(x_A,x_B)$ is an edge in the instance.
+The relation between this game and the type of quantum homomorphisms given above was first described in~\cite{MancinskaR16} (in the case of undirected graphs) as a generalisation of the quantum colouring game of~\cite{CameronMNSW07}, see also~\cite{MancinskaR16_oddities}.
+Various other works have considered this setting for specific types of binary constraint systems; see, e.g., the non-oracular strategies for Unique Projection Games~\cite{Khot02stoc} considered in~\cite{kempe2010unique}.

-We now define quantum polymorphisms in the non-oracular setting.
+We next define quantum polymorphisms in the non-oracular setting.

 \begin{definition} Let $\rel A$ be a relational structure.
 A \emph{non-oracular quantum polymorphism} is a non-oracular quantum homomorphism $Q\colon\rel A^n\qnoto\rel A$.
-We denote by $\qnoPol(\rel A)$ the set of non-oracular quantum polymorphisms of $\rel A$. \end{definition} We will obtain a quantisation of the Galois connection between classical polymorphisms and relations.
-The following is the main result of this section. \begin{theorem} Let $\rel A,\rel B$ be structures on potentially different signatures such that
+We denote by $\qnoPol(\rel A)$ the set of non-oracular quantum polymorphisms of $\rel A$. \end{definition} As the main result of this section, we shall prove that, just like in the oracular case~\Cref{prop_galois_oracular}, the Galois connection between classical polymorphism clones and pp-definitions~\cite{bodnarchuk1969galois,geiger1968closed} can be lifted to a Galois connection for non-oracular quantum CSPs.
+As a consequence, we will prove the following result.